-- Meniscus Tear – A meniscus Tear is an injury in the meniscus: a rubbery, C-shaped disc that cushions your knee.
+- Meniscus Tear – A meniscus tear is an injury in the meniscus: a rubbery, C-shaped disc that cushions your knee.
 It’s usually caused by twisting or turning quickly, often with the foot planted and the knee bent.

 - Arthritis – Arthritis is a join disorder where inflammation occurs in the joint.
 One of the most common forms of arthritis is osteoarthritis.

-Symptoms of medial knee pain include.
+Symptoms of medial knee pain can include.

 - Inner knee pain

 A proper physical examination of the knee joint by your doctor is the best way to determine the cause of your medial knee pain.